theupdateframework/tuf-on-ci/docs/SIGNER-MANUAL.md

 <details>
   <summary>Example</summary>

-  First, artifact changes are done with git to a signing event branch:
+  Artifact changes are committed into a signing event branch using git:
   ```shell
   # Add a new artifact managed by top level role targets
   $ git fetch && git switch -c sign/add-a-target origin/main